FAA’s Safety Risk Management (SRM) Process and System Description Element

 - Your company.

-Your System is simply the conglomeration of everything that makes up your risk management program.
+Your System is simply the conglomeration of everything that makes up your operational "safety program," including the risk management processes.

 “Systems” in the plural is a vague word, but it basically amounts to your specific area of operations, such as: